 1. Body image is how you feel about your body.
 It’s how you present your body to the rest of the world, and how they then view it and perceive it.
 How you feel and how others think you feel about your body can be two entirely different things, depending on how good of an actor you are.

+2. Are you influenced by the media when it comes to how you feel about your body?
 The media influences me whether I like it or not.
 When I was younger I looked at the girls/women on tv and wished my body was like theirs.
 I still find myself comparing the size of my legs to those of the women on tv but now it’s more of a “oh good, I’m not alone,” rather than “I wish my legs were that skinny.”

+3. How do you feel about your body?
 I hate my body when it comes to all of the things that are medically wrong with it.
 In terms of appearance…occasionally I look in the mirror and like what I see, but sometimes I still pick myself apart and get worked up over what I see as imperfections.
 I feel good when I’m kickboxing.

 4. What needs to change in order for you to feel better about your body?